eam.healthdata.be (Entity Access Management)

 Overview of the requests for end-users

-In order to view their own requests, end-users can open the My Profile page and click on the tab Requests overview.
+In order to view their own requests, end-users can open the My Profile page and click on the tab Requests.

 The overview shown can be searched and sorted in the top row as needed (see figure below).
 End-users will only see a list of requests they have created for themselves.